DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 `src/utils.cpp`: Parsing helper functions.

 `src/bfs.cpp`: Implementation of BFS traversal, DFS traversal, and finding a Euler path.
 The BFS algorithm returns a vector of airport codes in the order they were traversed to.
 The Euler's path algorithm utilizes this BFS path to determine if a Euler circuit exists.
-If it does, DFS is used to find the exact path.
+If it does, DFS is used to find the exact path, which is also returned as a vector of airport codes.

 `src/WeightedGraph.cpp`: Implementation of Dijksta's Algorithm to find the shortest path between two nodes.
 A weighted graph is first constructed using the adjacency list and data map created using functions from `parseInput.cpp`.
 This weighted graph is represented using a nested map structure, where weights are the distance calculated between two airports in kilometers.
 Dijkstra's Algorithm uses this weighted graph to find the shortest path of airports to get from A to B, and returns this path as a vector of airport codes.

+`tests/basic.cpp`: Catch2 test cases ensuring our program runs correctly.
+Our test cases range in size of datasets and ensure edge cases are handled appropriately.